vivek2437/CyberPulse-Sniffer/SETUP_GUIDE.md

 1. Start the API: `python api.py`
 2. Open the web UI: `test_frontend.html`
 3. Upload PCAP files and analyze them
-4. Integrate with React/Next.js/Vue frameworks
-5. Deploy to any cloud platform

 **The system is production-ready and can be deployed immediately!** 🚀